Greenland Strategic Assets Network

 Securing Strategic Supply Chains

-Greenland’s mineral potential has become a focal point for supply-chain security, industrial policy and defense-adjacent materials planning.
-This hub is designed as a neutral, source-led gateway: tracking projects, policy signals, enabling conditions, and constraints that affect timelines and valuation.
+Greenland’s mineral potential has become a focal point for supply-chain security, industrial policy, and materials planning.
+This hub is designed as a neutral reference gateway: definitions, scope, and source-led pointers—focused on constraints and enabling conditions.

 Critical Minerals